 The Alliance of Artists Communities is a national and international association of artists' communities and residencies — a diverse field of more than 1,500 programs worldwide that support artists of any discipline in the development of new creative work.

 The B.W.
-Bastian Foundation strives to build community and understanding by supporting local and national institutions.
-Financial support is directed to the Arts through educational outreach.
+Bastian Foundation strives to build community and understanding by supporting institutions in the Intermountain West.
+Must be invited to apply.

 The mission of the Classics for Kids Foundation is to empower young people to shape positive futures through music, build sustainable stringed instrument music programs, and provide grants for high quality instruments.